arman-telemedicall/laravel-oracle-fhir/README.md

 });
 ```

-Then link to /fhir/R4/jwks/your-client-id.
+Then link to /oracle/fhir/R4/jwks/your-client-id.

 ## Important Notes

-Tokens are stored in Oracle_users table and associated with a SessionHash cookie.
+Tokens are stored in oracle_users table and associated with a SessionHash cookie.
 Session expiration is set to 1 hour by default (configurable via jwt_exp_seconds + buffer).
 For production, always use HTTPS (secure cookie flag is enabled).
 Oracle sandbox: https://code-console.cerner.com/console/apps